cool-japan/torsh/README.md

 **Deep Learning in Pure Rust with PyTorch Compatibility**

-**🎉 First Alpha Release - September 30, 2025 🎉**
+**🎉 Alpha 2 Release - December 22, 2025 🎉**

 [Documentation](https://docs.rs/torsh) | [Examples](./examples) | [Benchmarks](./benches) | [SciRS2 Showcase](./crates/torsh-benches/examples/scirs2_showcase.rs) | [Roadmap](./TODO.md)

 </div>

-> **⚠️ Alpha Release Notice**: This is our first public alpha release (v0.1.0-alpha.1).
-APIs may change, and you might encounter rough edges.
-We're actively working towards production stability.
+> **⚠️ Alpha Release Notice**: This is our second alpha release (v0.1.0-alpha.2) with SciRS2 RC.3 integration, dependency upgrades, and 100% test pass rate.
+APIs may change as we move towards beta.
 Your feedback is invaluable!

 ## 🚀 What is ToRSh?